Transport in Brazil: Merchant marine

 ships by type: (1999, 2019 and 2021 est.)

 Airports

 The country has the second largest number of airports in the world, behind only the United States.
 São Paulo/Guarulhos, is the largest and busiest in the country.
 Brazil has 37 international airports, such as those in Rio de Janeiro, Brasília, Belo Horizonte, Porto Alegre, Florianópolis, Cuiabá, Salvador, Recife, Fortaleza, Belém and Manaus, among others.

 Most international flights must go to São Paulo–Guarulhos International Airport or Rio de Janeiro–Galeão International Airport.
 Belo Horizonte is the main international airport outside Rio de Janeiro and São Paulo.
 A few go to Brasília, Recife, Natal, and just recently Fortaleza has accepted international flights.

+In the South American landscape, Brazil stands out for implementing railway and subway transport systems with direct connections to multiple international airports, facilitating passenger access and logistics.
+Notable examples include São Paulo–Guarulhos International Airport, connected via Line 13-Jade, Porto Alegre's Salgado Filho International Airport, with its Aeromovel integrated into Porto Alegre Metro, and Recife/Guararapes International Airport, with its own subway station.
+These initiatives position the country as one of the leaders in the region in terms of high-capacity airport-public transport integration.

 As of 2020, Brazil had the eighth largest passenger air market in the world.